SEO News of the Week: Local SEO and Guest Posts

-A true guest blogger, said Matt Cutts in his latest video, is usually someone who is an expert on the subject matter and doesn’t drop a heavy amount of keywords in their anchor text.
+Next is the topic of the most SEO-friendly practices in guest blogging.
+Google’s Matt Cutts offered his insight on how to write guest posts without being spammy.
+A true guest blogger, says Cutts in his latest video, is usually someone who is an expert on the subject matter and doesn’t drop a heavy amount of keywords in their anchor text.
 He emphasizes that if guest blogging is all you are doing to drive traffic to your site, you’re probably not doing any favors for your site’s reputation.

 WebCEO has been called an awesome SEO tool for the serious SEO.
 You can try it for free to make sure it is really the best SEO platform for your promotional agencies, or your own website.

 And do not forget to add the “Learn with Google” webinars to your calendar.